-How Machine Learning Improves Marketing Strategies
+How Machine Learning Can Be Used in Marketing

 Did you know that an average marketer spends about 16 hours a week on repetitive tasks, according to a HubSpot survey?
 The most time-consuming activities are content creation and collection, organizing, and analyzing marketing data from different sources.
 In this article, we’ll talk about how to delegate some marketing tasks to machines that can learn.

 The data used by marketing-focused machine learning algorithms can be used for many kinds of beneficial solutions for businesses looking to secure or obtain a foothold in the market.
 However, while ML algorithms can operate autonomously, the quality of their results entirely depends on the machine learning engineers providing the training data.
 Without high-quality data, the algorithm will not provide useful results.

 When data scientists prepare the data, they often require a domain expert assisting in data categorization and labeling.
 Otherwise, the correctness of data may fail due to the wrong understanding of the final output expected from the machine learning model, incorrect categorization of data, and human error.

 Let’s look at machine learning use cases in marketing from the point of view of marketing professionals and AI engineers.

 Dealing with gigabytes of information is an arduous task for the human brain but it can easily be handled by machines.
 For example, ML algorithms of the SocialMiningAI tool search in real-time through millions of public social posts to identify prospective customers with high intent to make a purchase.
 With the help of natural language processing (NLP) and image recognition algorithms it’s easy to identify a potential lead who is interested in a specific service or a product.